 Applying for a grant.
 There are some national, regional, and local grants available for some families pursuing surrogacy.
 Qualifying for a grant may depend on income, location, and personal situation.

 Recommended: 5 Tips for Saving for a Baby

 Surrogacy is a process that can help would-be parents have a baby, but it typically comes with considerable costs.
 These expenses include the medical, legal, and insurance fees that come with contracting a surrogate.

 While costs can vary widely based on your location and the type of surrogacy you choose, the total can run around between $100,000 and $225,000.

 Because this family-building option is pricey, aspiring parents may want to try to save up in advance, tap certain financial resources, explore grants, and find ways to trim costs, such as asking a friend or family member to be their surrogate.

-Another way to help pay for surrogacy is to take out an IVF loan, which often comes with a lower interest rate than credit cards.
+Another way to help pay for surrogacy is to take out a personal loan, which often comes with a lower interest rate than credit cards.

 SoFi Loan Products

 SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
 Equal Housing Lender.

 This article is not intended to be legal advice.
 Please consult an attorney for advice.